TriptiGarg212/HR-Analytics-Power-Bi/README.md

 - Understood basic HR metrics and how to represent them visually
 - Improved dashboard layout and presentation skills

 ## Note
-This is a *practice project* created for learning and skill development purposes.

-## Note
 This is a *beginner / practice project* created for learning and skill development purposes.